UIUC Office of Technology Management

 Method of Forming 3D Multi-stack Nanowire and Nanosheet High Electron Mobility Transistors [1]

-Researchers at the University of Illinois have developed a three-dimensional high electron mobility transistor (HEMT) architecture that utilizes ultra-wide bandgap (UWBG) materials.
-These structures and devices can be used for high-power, high-frequency applications, where they can confer an order of magnitude higher performance than wide bandgap (WBG) devices, including simultaneously achieving 10x higher power density while operating at frequencies as high as 120 GHz.
+Researchers have developed a suite of gate-all-around (GAA) devices to enable high and/or linear performance in a range of electronic applications.
+One asset encompasses a field effect transistor (FET) featuring between 2 and 20 vertically separated channels with some heterogeneity.
+The 3D high electron mobility transistor (HEMT) architecture utilizes ultra-wide bandgap (UWBG) materials and can be used for high-power, high-frequency applications.
+HEMTs can confer an order of magnitude higher performance than wide bandgap (WBG) devices, including simultaneously achieving 10x higher power density while operating at frequencies as high as 120 GHz.

 Inventors: